czj-Crazy/rails-pangu/README.md

 #### Dispatch requests

 You can config `dispatch_requests` in `devise.rb`.
 When config it, you need to tell which requests will dispatch tokens for the user that has been previously authenticated (usually through some other warden strategy, such as one requiring username and email parameters).
-To configure it, you can add the the request path to dispath_requests.
+To configure it, the request path should be added to `dispatch_requests`.

 ```ruby
   jwt.dispatch_requests = [['POST', %r{^users/sign_in$}]]